paulrobertlloyd/paulrobertlloyd-v3/source/journal/_posts/entries/2011-03-28-brasilia_palace_hotel.markdown

 After checking in and taking the swift lift ride up to your floor, you arrive in a spacious lobby area, decorated with wood panelling and furnished with a pair of chairs carefully selected to evoke the building's style.
 Finding your room is easy; there are only two corridors to choose from and rooms are numbered sequentially.
 Long corridors are familiar ground in hotels but here they are illuminated on one side by daylight filtered though angled shades adorning the front of the building.
 Retiring to your room feels efficient yet relaxing.

-{% figure Period furniture is placed in many parts of the hotel. %}
+{% figure "Period furniture is placed in many parts of the hotel" %}
 ![](/assets/images/2011/03/periodstyleseating.jpg)
 {% endfigure %}